kenzo-staelens/pg_engine/docs/source/quickstart/configuration_objects.rst

 Despite this configution being fairly short, a lot of things are still happening.
 First off is the ``scene`` key, it tells the program where a game object will be spawned into.
 The key (nor value) is required and will default to the "default" scene.
 Objects in different scenes will not be able to interract with eachother.

-A second value in the above configuration is ``prefab``, although it is not defined in any configuration file, when using the :class:`~pg_engine.core.loaders.game_object_loader.GameObjectLoader` instead of trying to load a gameobject into the game world it's definition will be stored in the :term:`PrefabRegistry` for easier access to scripts (see also :func:`pg_engine.core.bases.lib_abstract.TGame.spawn`).
+A second value in the above configuration is ``prefab``, although it is not defined in any configuration file, when using the :class:`~pg_engine.core.loaders.game_object_loader.GameObjectLoader` instead of trying to load a gameobject into the game world it's definition will be stored in the :term:`PrefabRegistry` for easier access to scripts (see also :func:`pg_engine.api.interface_game.IGame.spawn`).

 the last part of defining a game object is it's components.
 PG_Engine is based on an Entity Component System (`ECS <https://en.wikipedia.org/wiki/Entity_component_system>`_ for short), therefore each component is responsible for one task on the gameobject, like tracking it's position, holding on to rendering data, etc. ``components`` is a list of mappings with two required keys (each) to be considered valid.